sidramesh2018/calc/docs/testing.md

 For more details on front end testing, see the [front end guide](frontend.md).

-### Using real-world browsers
+### Using non-Chrome browsers

-By default, CALC's browser-based tests will run via PhantomJS.
-This is nice because it requires no configuration (aside from installing PhantomJS, if you're not using the Docker setup).
+By default, CALC's browser-based tests will run via Chrome.
+This is nice because it requires no configuration (aside from installing Chrome and chromedriver, if you're not using the Docker setup).

-However, it might also be preferable to run the browser-based tests in a real-world browser.
+However, it might also be preferable to run the browser-based tests in a different browser.
 This can be done via Selenium/WebDriver.
 The trade-off is that this requires configuration.

 For details on how to do this, see our in-depth [Selenium guide](selenium.md).